This documentation is for cPanel & WHM version 64 builds. The "STABLE" version of our documentation can be found in the Documentation space.

 - AutoSSL will not attempt to replace pre-existing certificates that it did not issue (for more information, read the Options section below).

-- AutoSSL will replace certificates with overly-weak security settings (for example, RSA modulus of 512-bit or less).
+- AutoSSL replaces certificates with overly-weak security settings (for example, an RSA modulus of 512-bit or less).

 For example, the following table demonstrates these limitations for the cPanel AutoSSL provider: